Give to the Precollege Summer Program

 An opportunity for students of all backgrounds

-Started more than 50 years ago, Summer College is one of the nation's longest running programs of its kind.
+Started more than 50 years ago, the Cornell University Precollege Summer Program is one of the nation's longest running programs of its kind.
 Each summer, more than 1,500 motivated high school students from around the world come to Cornell for three- and six-week programs.
 Students:

 - Take regular college classes with leading Cornell faculty.